Knowledge Hub

 Financial Promotions Gateway and changes to exemptions for high-net-worth and sophisticated investors

-What are financial promotions and who is allowed to issue them?
+What are financial promotions, and who is allowed to issue them?

-Prior to 7 February 2024 any FCA authorised person was able to approve financial promotions for an unauthorised person.
+Prior to 7 February 2024, any FCA authorised person was able to approve financial promotions for an unauthorised person.
 The regulatory gateway introduced on 7 February 2024 requires any firm that wants to approve financial promotions to apply to the FCA for permission to do so, unless one of the following exemptions applies:

-2. The financial promotion is produced by an unauthorised person within the same corporate group as the authorised person that approves the communication.
+2. An unauthorised person produces the financial promotion within the same corporate group as the authorised person that approves the communication.

 3. The financial promotion is prepared by an appointed representative and relates to a regulated activity for which the authorised person has agreed to accept responsibility.